61 Devastating Signs Of Emotional Abuse In A Relationship

 Sarcasm is using words that mean the opposite of what you really want to say in order to insult, demean, or show irritation.

-Your abuser might say she is teasing, but you know the truth behind the words.
-Sarcasm, when used by an abuser, is a passive-aggressive behavior that allows the abuser to pretend as though his or her words were meant jokingly.
+Your partner or spouse might say she is teasing, but you know the truth behind the words.
+Sarcasm is a passive-aggressive behavior that allows them to pretend as though his or her words were meant jokingly.

 It’s an attempt to keep you off balance and uncomfortable enough that you’ll back off.